-Any testing for the presence of ZIKV, DENV, and other pathogens in the differential diagnosis should be performed in appropriately equipped laboratories by staff trained in the relevant technical and safety procedures (WHO, 2022)
+• Any testing for the presence of ZIKV, DENV, and other pathogens in the differential diagnosis should be performed in appropriately equipped laboratories by staff trained in the relevant technical and safety procedures (WHO, 2022a)

-American Society for Microbiology (ASM)
+American Society for Microbiology (American Society of Microbiology)

 The ASM updated guidelines in 2022 on laboratory testing for Zika virus.
-They state, "Diagnostic testing may be warranted for patients who live in or have recently travelled to an endemic region and are critically ill, hospitalized or pregnant, or infants born to Zika virus positive mothers" (ASM, 2022).
+They state, "Diagnostic testing may be warranted for patients who live in or have recently travelled to an endemic region and are critically ill, hospitalized or pregnant, or infants born to Zika virus positive mothers" (American Society of Microbiology, 2022).
 The ASM endorses CDC guidelines on Zika as well.